 Alternative provision

-This term is used to describe the education arrangements made for pupils to continue to have a suitable, full-time education whilst they are excluded from school or cannot attend school for another reason.
+This term is used to describe the education arrangements made for pupils to continue to have a suitable, full-time education whilst they are excluded from school or cannot attend school for another reason for example emotionally based school non attendance (EBSA)

 Mental health issues affecting a pupil's attendance: guidance for schools 2023

-This document builds on the Working together to improve school attendance guidance 2022.
+This guidance builds on the Working together to improve school attendance guidance 2022.

 It is not only for pupils who have a diagnosed mental health condition, or a disability or special educational need.